JHU-PL-Lab/www-fpse/lecture/variants.md

 * Many of the other `List` functions have analogues on binary trees and recursive variants in general
    - `length` (`size` or `depth` for a tree), `forall`, `exists`, `filter` (filter out a subtree), etc etc.

-* For some operations we need to know how to compare the tree elements,
+* For some operations we need to know how to compare the tree elements
-* e.g. if it is a binary (sorted) tree an insertion requires comparison
+   - e.g. if it is a binary (sorted) tree an insertion requires comparison
-* For integers at least this is easy as we have `<=`:
+   - here for example we compare node elements for integer node values

 ```ocaml
 let rec insert_int (x : int) (bt : int bin_tree) : (int bin_tree) =